Mobile Menu

 I don’t always cook three meals a day.
 Occasionally, I order Pete’s Paleo or from a local Japanese restaurant out of sheer convenience.

 I don’t always make my own detergent and cleaning supplies.
-Sometimes it’s just easier (and saves time) to buy (natural) laundry detergent at the store.
+Sometimes it’s just easier (and saves time) to buy (natural) products at the store or online.

 Sometimes I cry because of comments I receive on my blog or facebook (sometimes happy tears, but usually tears of sadness, hurt, or pain).
 I’m very much not a perfect mom.
 Nor a perfect human.